-Lack of sleep can also contribute to daytime grogginess.
+Lack of sleep can also contribute to daytime sleepiness.
 Healthy women typically need between seven and nine hours of sleep per night.
-If you're feeling tired, you may simply need more sleep.
+If you're experiencing excessive daytime sleepiness, you may simply need more sleep.

 But if you often sleep for more than 10 hours and still feel exhausted, it's time to take a closer look at your health.
 Ongoing fatigue can be a sign of a chronic health problem and should be discussed with a healthcare provider.
 Treatment may boost your energy levels and help you feel more alert.